 From what I’ve read, December 25th was decided on as the birthdate of Yeshua relatively early on in Church history.
 Unfortunately, it was still decided at least a century after the fact, and it was decided by Greeks and Romans who wouldn’t necessarily understand all the nuances of the Jewish Gospel writers.
 Matthew, Mark, and John were all native Jews, and Luke was a proselyte at a fairly young age.

 There are some people who seriously believe that Yeshua was actually born on December 25th, but they are a minority.
-Most believe he was actually born on some other date, either in the late spring or early fall.
+Most believe he was actually born in either spring, around Passover, or fall, around Tabernacles.
 Competing modern traditions point to the pagan holidays of Saturnalia and the many other winter solstice celebrations to explain how December 25th earned the title.

 One tradition says that most of the cultures encompassed by the Roman Empire had some kind of winter solstice celebration, which generally fell very close to December 25th.
 That tradition is undoubtedly correct on that point, but it goes further.
-It says that Roman Christians didn’t want to appear to Jewish, so instead of celebrating a new holiday at a different time of year, they melded the new ideas into their existing celebrations.
-In that way, they would be celebrating Christmas at the same time everyone else was celebrating Saturnalia, and they wouldn’t stand out from the crowd.
+It says that Roman Christians didn’t want to appear too Jewish, so instead of celebrating a new holiday at a different time of year, they melded the new ideas into their existing celebrations.
+In that way, they would be celebrating Christmas at the same time everyone else was celebrating Saturnalia, and they wouldn’t stand out as much from the crowd.
 This sounds like a reasonable explanation, but as far as I can tell, it is only speculation.
-The solstice celebrations were certainly real, but I have never heard of any solid evidence that this was the motivation for selecting this date for Christmas.
+The solstice celebrations were certainly real, but I haven’t seen any solid evidence that this was the motivation for selecting this date for Christmas.

 A competing tradition says that the Roman Empire instituted the formal holiday of Saturnalia in order to compete with the growing popularity of the Christian holiday.
 I have at least heard of some documentary evidence that Saturnalia was not officially recognized by the Emperor until after Christians had already adopted the 25th for Christmas.
-Of course, that doesn’t mean that Saturnalia had not already been celebrated unofficially, so it doesn’t disprove the previous argument.
+Of course, that doesn’t mean that Saturnalia had not already been celebrated unofficially, so it doesn’t really prove it one way or another.

 Another argument against December 25th is the fact of shepherds tending their flocks in the hills at night.
 I have heard it argued that no shepherd in Judea would have been tending flocks outdoors at night on December 25th.
 The shepherds supposedly drove their flocks into barns or warmer climes, I’m not sure which.
-This sounds like something invented by people with no actual knowledge of sheep or shepherding.
+I’ve never seen any historical documentation of either claim, and it sounds like something invented by people with no actual knowledge of sheep or shepherding.
+Israel is a small country, so where would they go?
+And it has relatively few trees, so what would these giant barns be made of?

 The counter argument is that it rarely gets below freezing in that region even in December, and that shepherds routinely tend their flocks under those conditions.
 I have no way of knowing which is right.
-I know that in modern times the temperature does occasionally fall below freezing, but that it averages something closer to forty degrees Fahrenheit, but climates can change dramatically over two thousand years.
-Maybe it was ten degrees every night or maybe it was sixty.
-I have never seen any documentation of either claim.
+I know that it’s fairly easy to find pictures on the internet of sheep in snowy pastures.
+I also know that in modern times the temperature in Israel does occasionally fall below freezing in winter, but it averages something closer to forty degrees Fahrenheit.
+Maybe 2000 years ago it was ten degrees every night or maybe it was sixty.

 There is also the faint possibility that December 25th was chosen because it is possible that Yeshua was conceived sometime near Hanukkah, which is celebrated beginning on Kislev 25 and is always within a few weeks of December 25th.
 Kislev, being a month on a foreign calendar, was changed to December and the day came to be celebrated as a birthdate instead of as a conception date.
 More speculation.

 Absent proof of one hypothesis or the other, I’m not going to raise a stink about it.
-If everyone wants to celebrate Yeshua’s birth on December 25th, then I’m OK with that.
+If everyone wants to celebrate Yeshua’s birth on December 25th, it seems silly, but it doesn’t hurt me in any way.

 Also consider the prophecy of Jeremiah 10:2-5: